fbpx

 I hope you find this tutorial interesting.
 Be sure to let me know your thoughts in the comments below or via Facebook or Instagram.
 I would also appreciate if you considered sharing this content with your friends, who might find it useful.
 Finally if you are looking for a professional miniatures painting service be sure to contact me with this contact form.
 I always reply within 24 hours, after which please check out your spam folder.

-Tutorial: Toxic Sludge Bases
+Basing: Toxic Sludge Bases

 In this easy, step-by-step tutorial I’m going to show you how to create a Toxic Sludge Base.
 I designed these bases for Warhammer 40,000 Death Guuard Plague Marines.